javiersantos/BottomDialogs/README.md

 ### Adding a custom color and font

-You can add custom colors and fonts to bottom dialod.
+You can add custom colors and fonts to bottom dialog.

-Now we are exposing all the view objects:
+Now we are exposing all the view objects and using this view objcets you can do your own customization:

 ```
 getIconImageView();